It’s the folded piece of paper that I come across among the

-It’s the folded piece of paper that I come across among the pages of my 2015 work diary yesterday in my office, when I’m searching for something else.
-It reveals itself to be the receipt for food and drinks served on the day we buried you.
+receipt for food and drinks served on the day we buried you.
 ‘John Russel funeral’.
 Missing one ‘L’ in Russell.

-It’s the ‘beautiful day’ comment when I’m so distracted with work that I didn’t realise that the shining sun is welcoming the month of May.
-You could never understand how I was so unaware of the weather when I would speak to you on my lunch break of sorts, eating a sandwich at my desk.
+work that I didn’t realise that the shining sun is welcoming the month of May.
+You could never understand how I was so

 It’s the receptionist as he registers my mother.